Results of the War of 1812

 The threat of secession by New England ended after the failure of the Hartford Convention.
 In Britain, the importance of the conflict was totally overshadowed by European triumphs since Napoleon returned from exile in March 1815, but he was finally defeated at the Battle of Waterloo a few months later.

 Upper Canada emerged from the war with a sense of unity and pride as part of the British Empire.
 Anglophone Canadians claimed the war as a victory for their freedom from American control and credited their militia for the repulse of the American invasions.
 Francophone Canadians largely ignored the war.
 The Native Americans' westward revolt was weakened.

 Early peace talks

 Efforts to end the war began in 1812, when the main American diplomat in London proposed an armistice in return for a renunciation of impressments, but the British refused.
-Later in 1812, when the British captured Fort Detroit and news of the repeal of the Orders-in-Council reached Washington, DC, Sir George Prevost arranged an armistice with his counterpart, Henry Dearborn.
+Later in 1812, when the British captured Fort Detroit and news of the repeal of the Orders-in-Council reached Washington, DC, George Prevost arranged an armistice with his counterpart, Henry Dearborn.
 The British frigate HMS Junon was sent to relay the Americans' response to the British squadrons on the North American Station.
-However, US President James Madison decided to continue the war.
+However, US president James Madison decided to continue the war.
 In 1813, the Russian Empire offered to mediate a peace, but London rejected the offer for fear of compromising British interests in Europe.
 Finally, Britain and the United States agreed to peace talks in January 1814.